getodk/docs/odkx-src/xlsx-converter-using.rst

 .. csv-table:: Validate Section1 Worksheet Example
   :header: "type", "name", "display.prompt.text", "required", "validation_tags"

-  "text", "user_name", "What is your name?", "TRUE", "user_info, finalize" "integer", "user_age", "What is your age?", "TRUE", "user_info, finalize" "note",, "Thank you for answering",
+  "text", "user_name", "What is your name?", "TRUE", "user_info finalize" "integer", "user_age", "What is your age?", "TRUE", "user_info finalize" "note",, "Thank you for answering",

 The **section2** worksheet would look like this: